patevs/old_blog/_posts/2016-07-07-drawing-app.md

 ---
 layout: post
 title: Simple Drawing App
-subtitle: Testing javascript and HTML5 canvas
+subtitle: Testing Javascript and HTML5 canvas
 ---

 In order to expand my knowledge and skills in the javascript language,